-Community Engagement Officer Jonathan Sargant initiated a two-year project to create a 21st century ‘History of Knole’ tapestry, with volunteers from the Textile Group Sevenoaks.
-The resulting piece of work by 55 volunteers is a stunning work of art and craft spanning six centuries, and it’s on display when schools visit Knole.
+In 2011, Community Engagement Officer Jonathan Sargant initiated a two-year project to create a 21st century ‘History of Knole’ tapestry, with volunteers from the Textile Group Sevenoaks.
+The resulting piece of work by 55 volunteers is a stunning work of art and craft spanning six centuries of Knole’s history.

 The History of Knole tapestry

 Interviewed by Christine Nevard and Veronica Walker-Smith

 Group leader, Lorna Noble remembers how the project first started when Jonathan Sargant contacted her.

 He’d found our textile group on the internet – and I said, “Well it sounds interesting to me.
 I’ll take it to the group.”
 We talked about it and Janet (Crowther) being one of our members agreed, after a bit of a push, to be our designer.
 And that’s really the beginning.
 She gave us an idea that we would have leaves all the way round the top of our big picture and then our picture would be, we’d have the sky and the grass and that would be done by other people and with all our skills, we do spinning, weaving, knitting, crochet, patchwork which came in as the basic.
 People will say, “Well it doesn’t show much.” but it does really and then we found various people “Oh,” they said, “well I will do this and I will do that…” and then we found we had to make the bodies.
 Well, we knitted these bodies.
 There were tall ones, short ones, fat ones and different shape legs; but as Janet said, “It doesn’t matter because you are going to cover all those up by the clothes.”
 And that is what has happened.

 Volunteer Maureen Baroni describes how she 'dressed' Vita Sackville-West in mink and velvet for the History of Knole tapestry.